WDI-SEA/interview-questions/readme.md

 * What's the difference between an "attribute" and a "property"?

+Attributes are in your HTML text document/file, whereas properties are in HTML DOM tree.

 * Why is extending built-in JavaScript objects not a good idea?
+Lack of specification
+Host objects have no rules
+Chance of collisions
+Performance overhead

 * What is the difference between `==` and `===`?
   == is less strict than ===, === compares what type of value it is.